-Bill_Ingersoll, The Novelist
+Bill_Ingersoll, The Apprentice Scrivener

->

-> I am the author, coauthor, and publisher of thirteen books that I will broadly categorize as "regional non-fiction."
+I am the author, coauthor, and publisher of thirteen books that I will broadly categorize as "regional non-fiction."
 Despite being a published writer--or perhaps because of it--I am well aware that getting ahead in this genre is an uphill battle.
 Therefore, rather than letting some of my story ideas languish or become forgotten, this seems to be a good format to share them.

 You are a young recruit in the Astral Navy, serving aboard a minor transport vessel making routine personnel transport runs to Star Base Ishtria.
 When a malfunction requires the captain to drop the ship out of hyperspace, you find yourself in orbit above Giri Minor--a deserted world with a dark history and circled by uncharted asteroid clouds.